ruthvikasriram/BAN-545-Term-Project/README.md

-# BAN545 Term Project - Dimensional Modeling & Data Warehouse in MS Access
+# Dimensional Modeling & Data Warehouse in MS Access

 ## Project Overview
 This project was completed as the term project for **BAN545 (Business Analytics)** at Northern Arizona University.